MyAdOptimizer/mao-index/personal-loans/mao-personal-loans-server-side.md

 * **destURL:** This is the Click URL.
 Please use the value from this field when a click is triggered.

-* **impressionUrl:** This is a call back URL so that MAO can track live impressions.
+* **impressionUrl:** In the event that you are not planning to render all listings returned by this API you need to use this trigger.
+This is a call back URL to track live impressions.
 If a listing is displayed in your result set, please trigger the impressionUrl of that listing.

 * **displayUrl:** This is the value from “Display URL” in the Campaign Ad Copy.